 IMPORTANT: Dangers, Warnings and Cautions alert you to important operating instructions or to potentially hazardous situations.
 Pay special attention to these items.
-This smoke/CO alarm is approved for use in single-family residences.
+This Smoke/CO Alarm is approved for use in single-family residences.
 It is NOT designed for marine or RV use.

-CAUTION: This combination smoke/carbon monoxide alarm has two separate alarms.
-The CO alarm is not designed to detect fire or any other gas.
+CAUTION: This combination Smoke/Carbon Monoxide Alarm has two separate alarms.
+The CO Alarm is not designed to detect fire or any other gas.
 It will only indicate the presence of carbon monoxide gas at the sensor.
 Carbon monoxide gas may be present in other areas.
-The smoke alarm will only indicate the presence of smoke that reaches the sensor.
-The smoke alarm is not designed to sense gas, heat or flames.
+The Smoke Alarm will only indicate the presence of smoke that reaches the sensor.
+The Smoke Alarm is not designed to sense gas, heat or flames.

-WARNING: This unit will not operate without power.
-The smoke/CO alarm cannot work until you activate the battery power pack and connect to the power connector.
+WARNING: This unit will not operate without battery power.
+The Smoke/CO Alarm cannot work until you activate the battery power pack.
 NEVER ignore any alarm.
-See "What To Do If Your Smoke/CO Alarm Sounds" on page 18 for more information on how to respond to an alarm.
+See "What To Do If Your Smoke/Co Alarm Sounds" on page 11 for more information on how to respond to an alarm.
 Failure to respond can result in injury or death.
 The Silence Features are for your convenience only and will not correct a problem.
-See "Using the Silence Features on page 19 for details.
+See "Using the Silence Features on page 12 for details.
 Always check your home for a potential problem after any alarm.
 Failure to do so can result in injury or death.
-Test this smoke/CO alarm once a week.
+Test this Smoke/CO Alarm once a week.
 If the alarm ever fails to test correctly, have it replaced immediately!
 If the alarm is not working properly, it cannot alert you to a problem.
 This product is intended for use in ordinary indoor locations of family living units.
 It is not designed to measure CO levels in compliance with Occupational Safety and Health Administration (OSHA) commercial or industrial standards.
 Individuals with medical conditions that may make them more sensitive to carbon monoxide may consider using warning devices which provide audible and visual signals for carbon monoxide concentrations under 30ppm.
 For additional information on carbon monoxide and your medical condition, contact your physician.